ivancorniel/office_coincidence/README.md

 ### Design and Architecture

-with this approche i focused more on the schedules themselves and the coincidences. i created a class which contains the data needed to compare each  employee schedule.
+With this solution i focused more on the schedules themselves and their coincidences.
+I created a class which contains the data needed to compare each worked schedule.

-After reading and converting the data coming from the .txt file, created an instance of the Schedule class.
+After reading and converting the data coming from the .txt file into the appropiate type (string and datetime), an instance of the Schedule class is created.
+At it's creation and instance method compares to all instances already created and if schedules coincide to another, it is added to coincidence python dictionary.

-A class method is called in which each schedule worked by the employees is categorized by day and then compared to the rest already in that day's list.
+A class level method is called in which each in which coincidences are printed.

 pairs to be returned are stored using a python dictionary.